 Quick Platform Tips

 Different AI tools have different sweet spots. v0 loves Shadcn and Radix components—mention them explicitly.
 Lovable shines for multi-page flows.
-0xMinds is optimized for React landing pages and dashboards with Tailwind.
+Fardino is optimized for React landing pages and dashboards with Tailwind.
 The universal rule?
 Specificity wins everywhere.

 Ship It